In a Nutshell:

 Are you on a budget?

-Looking for a massage chair that will give you access to basic therapeutic benefits without breaking the bank?
+Are you looking for a massage chair that will give you access to basic therapeutic benefits without breaking the bank?

-About the Relaxonchair MK-II Plus Massage Chair
+Key Features of Relaxonchair MK-II Plus Massage Chair

 Before we start talking about the individual features of the Relaxonchair MK-II Plus, we’ve got to say a few words about the inherent risks of buying an off-brand chair.